 This may never be an issue, unless your cat develops signs of illness, or complications due to surgery, or you want to breed your kitty.

 Since these cats have such thick, coarse coats, you will need to do very little grooming.
-However, you should comb through your Shorthair's coat once a week to remove loose hair and dirt.
+However, you should comb through your Shorthair's coat a few times a week to remove loose hair and dirt.

-If you need an undemanding cat, then the British Shorthair may be the perfect choice for you.
+If you need an undemanding cat, then the British Shorthair may be the purrfect choice for you.

 If you're lucky enough to live with one of these beauties, consider uploading a photo or two to help grow our cat breed picture gallery.